omni/eth-to-bnc-bridge/README.md

       ./demo/start-environment.sh
       ```
       This command will also mint tokens, the owner of tokens is the address that corresponds to the private key specified in `PRIVATE_KEY_DEV` of `src/deploy/deploy-test/.env`.
+    * (2.3) Get the Ethereum account address for the first test account from its private key (step 1.2).
+NiftyWallet could be used for this.
+    * (2.4) Modify the parameter `RECEIVER_ADDRESS` in `src/test-services/ethereumSend/.env` as so it contains the Ethereum address of the first account.
+    * (2.5) Send few tokens from the current token owner to the first account:
+      ```
+      ./src/test-services/ethereumSend/run.sh 5000000000000000000
+      ```
+    * (2.6) Check that the tokens were transferred properly:
+      ```
+      ./src/test-services/ethereumBalance/run.sh <first account Ethereum address>
+      ```
 3. Run validators nodes:
     * (3.1) Modify the parameter `FOREIGN_ASSET` in `demo/validator1/.env`, `demo/validator2/.env` and `demo/validator3/.env` to specify the identificator of the token (step 1.8) that the oracle will watch.
     * (3.2) Run three validators in separate terminal sessions.